 For vehicles other than those of category X or category Y, aAn on-board speedometer complying with the requirements of this Regulation shall be fitted to the vehicle to be approved, except to vehicles of categories X and Y.

-If more than one on-board speedometer or odometer is fitted to the vehicle, all these speedometers and odometers shall comply with all the requirements of this Regulation [when displayed].
+If more than one on-board speedometer or odometer is fitted to the vehicle, all these speedometers and odometers shall comply with all the requirements of this Regulation when displayed.
 Additional graduations and numerical values are not permitted.

 For vehicles of category X or category Y, a speedometer may be fitted, but is not required to meet the requirements of this Regulation.